mit-submit/submit-users-guide/source/program.rst

 Getting Started with VSCode on subMIT .....................................

-We plan to provide more detailed instructions and tutorials in the near future, so please check back again later for more info!

-Microsoft provides some handy `videos <https://code.visualstudio.com/docs/getstarted/introvideos>`_ for getting started with VSCode.
-(As well as a detailed information `vsCode <https://code.visualstudio.com/docs/remote/ssh>`_).
+Microsoft provides some handy `videos <https://code.visualstudio.com/docs/getstarted/introvideos>`_ for getting started with VSCode, as well as detailed information on `remote connection <https://code.visualstudio.com/docs/remote/ssh>`_.

 First `download and install <https://code.visualstudio.com/docs/setup/setup-overview>`_ VSCode on your laptop/desktop.